Frequently asked questions about NEUPRO® (rotigotine transdermal system)

 See if you can save on NEUPRO

-Eligible patients may pay as low as $10 a month for the next 12 months of NEUPRO*
+Eligible commercial patients may pay as little as $10 per 30-day supply of NEUPRO.*

 3. What if I forget to put on my NEUPRO Patch?